LEARNAcademy/syllabus/capstone/prep-checklist.md

 User stories should be actionable.
 There should be a clear understanding of when a story is "done".

+### Developer Roles
+**Product Manager** - Takes ownership on the vision of the overall product for the dev team
+- Looks at the big picture
+- Manages the conversation around large changes to the app
+- Dev team facing

+**Client Liaison** - Takes ownership on client check in meetings
+- Works closely with the Product Manager to report the status of the app
+- Leads standup along with the Client Liaison
+- Client facing

+**Trello/Communications** - Takes ownership on managing Trello cards, makes sure people are assigned to the card they are working on, decides when a card is done
+- Must have strong communication with the team about who is working on what
+- Works closely with the Tech Lead to report blockers

+**Tech Lead/Anchor** - Takes ownership on the code base, code reviews, merges code
+- GitHub button clicker
+- Leads standup along with the Client Liaison
+- Works closely with the Design Lead to make sure the code is meeting the design specs

+**Design Lead** - Takes ownership on the UI
+- Wireframes, color schemes, implementation of branding
+- Works closely with the Product Manager to ensure the app alines with the big picture vision

 [ Back to Syllabus ](../README.md#unit-ten-capstone-project-mvp)